johnwcowan/r7rs-work/TimeAdvancedCowan.md

 ## Date fields

-These fields are specified for the Gregorian, and Julian chronologies.
+These fields are specified for the Gregorian chronology, but may be used for other chronologies as well.
 Implementation-specific chronologies may support other fields as well.
-All ranges are inclusive at both ends.
-Unless otherwise noted, field values are exact integers.
+Unless otherwise noted, all ranges are inclusive at both ends, and all field values are exact integers that have been rounded down if necessary.

+`instant`: The instant.

+`timespec`: The Posix timespec.

 `year`: The year.
 Note that 1 BCE is represented as 0 and 2 BCE as -1.